Victoria Falls Travel by ** Air **

 Flights From Windhoek and Maun to Victoria Falls

-Air Namibia flies to Victoria Falls, Zimbabwe on Sunday, Monday, Wednesday and
+Air Namibia flies to Victoria Falls, Zimbabwe on Sunday, Monday,

 Friday.
 These flights go via Maun in Botswana for passengers wanting to connect